 Masaaki Sato

-Became familiar with skiing from an early age and gained experience in competitive and basic skiing, moved to Hakuba Village at the age of 20, and began to focus on backcountry skiing at the age of 24.
-After gaining experience at Port Snow Hakuba and Power Zone Hakuba, he became independent.
+He has been fond of skiing since he was a child, and has had experience in competitive and basic skiing, moving to Hakuba Village at the age of 20.
+He became interested in backcountry skiing at the age of 24.
+He gained experience at Port Snow Hakuba and Power Zone Hakuba before going independent

 Sweet Protection|Clockwork [+Bonus Lens]

-"Clockwork" features high strength and RIG lens unique to Sweet Protection.
-RIG lenses are excellent because they minimize color distortion with excellent contrast and reduce eye fatigue.
-Equipped with a 2.8 mm thick premium toric scalp lens with overwhelming impact resistance, it has a compact shape that fits snugly with low volume while ensuring a wide field of view.
-The double lens is equipped with GORE® Protective Vents, which prevent the inner lens from deforming due to changes in air pressure and provide the optimum environment for your eyes.
+The Clockwork features high strength and Sweet Protection's signature RIG lens.
+The RIG lens minimizes color distortion and reduces eye fatigue with excellent contrast.
+The 2.8mm thick premium toric sculpted lens provides exceptional impact resistance, ensuring a wide field of view while maintaining a low volume and snug fit in a compact design.
+The double lens is equipped with GORE® Protective Vents, which prevent deformation of the inner lens due to changes in air pressure, creating an optimal environment for your eyes

 "Reliable goggles with all three features" | CIRCLE GAME guide service Shohei Sasaki